cu-applied-math/SciML-Class/Labs/lab13.md

 Lab created by Stephen Becker, Nov 2024 for SciML class at University of Colorado Boulder

 ## Part 1: Metropolis algorithm
-You're given the function `q` below which is proportional to a probability `p` that we'd like to sample from.
+You're given the function `unnormalized_p` below which is proportional to a probability `p` that we'd like to sample from.
 - Code a **Metropolis** sampling algorithm
 - Pick a jump function (to propose new samples)
-- Run the code using your jump function and the provided `q` sampling function, and generate a lot of samples
+- Run the code using your jump function and the provided `unnormalized_p` sampling function, and generate a lot of samples
 - Plot a histogram of these samples and make some comments

 ## Part 2: nicer results